Leonia High School: New building

+The hospitality and culinary academy was another in a series of academy programs in various areas that the school had begun adding in the 2000s.
+These academies grouped interested students in smaller cohorts in order to pursue potential career paths in combination with specific experience outside the classroom environment.
+By the 2020s, Leonia High School would also offer academies in mathematics and science, business, humanities, music and arts, and vocational trades.

 Awards, recognition and rankings

+Leonia High School has periodically gone through the accreditation process from the Middle States Association of Colleges and Secondary Schools, at least since the 1940s.

+In 1944, the accreditation report from Middle States Association noted the lack of adequate facilities for physical education.
+In 1953, the accreditation report gave Leonia High School a positive assessment, praising the students, the teachers and other staff, and the overall cooperative atmosphere, and noting the low rate of drop-outs.
+It did say that more elective classes were needed.
+In 1965, the accreditation report gave Leonia High School an overall score of 3.8 out of 5, praising the quality of the students and the effectiveness of most of the academic programs, but saying that the biggest problem was that the physical facilities of the school were inadequate.

+By 1953, some 55 percent of the high school students were going on to college, a figure that increased to 70 percent by 1965.
+By the 1990s, this figure had increased to around 90 percent.

 In the 2011 "Ranking America's High Schools" issue by The Washington Post, the school was ranked 14th in New Jersey and 657th nationwide.

 The school was the 94th-ranked public high school in New Jersey out of 339 schools statewide in New Jersey Monthly magazine's September 2014 cover story on the state's "Top Public High Schools", using a new ranking methodology.
 The school had been ranked 52nd in the state of 328 schools in 2012, after being ranked 49th in 2010 out of 322 schools listed.
 The magazine ranked the school 51st in 2008 out of 316 schools.
 The school was ranked 67th in the magazine's September 2006 issue, which included 316 schools across the state.

 Schooldigger.com ranked the school as 174th out of 376 public high schools statewide in its 2010 rankings (a decrease of 4 positions from the 2009 rank) which were based on the combined percentage of students classified as proficient or above proficient on the language arts literacy and mathematics components of the High School Proficiency Assessment (HSPA).

 Niche Ranked the school 35th of 406 on its list of Best College Prep Public High Schools in New Jersey and 69th of 425 in its ranking of Best Public High Schools.

 In 2021, U.S. News & World Report ranked the school 56th in New Jersey, 156th in the New York City metropolitan area and 1,331st nationwide.